Chapter 8:

 “No.”

-She then passed a bronze coin with a red card attached, the “Magistrate’s Visa.”
+She then passed him a bronze coin with a red card attached—the Magistrate’s Visa.

-A middle aged man, likely from HICE, took a break from his phone call to flag one of the guards in Cambodian.
-The guard did his best to reassure him while still maintaining his escort duties.
-Kente looked past the gap made to see the mounted TV in the corner of a deserted Izakaya.
-Under it stood Factory Manager Ozawa Subaru (Aichi 41), and Car Salesman Colton Law (Toronto 65).
-They stood outside and watched the TV with tired eyes, drooping cigarettes, and hands in their pockets.
-Muraoka Karen of the Saigon News Network somberly brought the news in Japanese with Vietnamese subtitles:
+A middle-aged man, likely from HICE, took a break from his phone call to flag one of the guards in Cambodian.
+The guard did his best to reassure him while maintaining escort duties.
+Kente looked past the gap to a mounted TV in the corner of a deserted izakaya.
+Beneath it stood Factory Manager Ozawa Subaru (Aichi 41) and car salesman Colton Law (Toronto 65), watching with tired eyes, drooping cigarettes, and hands in their pockets.

-The Captain noticed the TV’s announcement, and while he thought Kente wasn’t looking, shook his head sadly.
+The captain noticed the announcement and, while he thought Kente wasn’t looking, shook his head sadly.
 He coughed to grab Kente’s attention.
-They stood on the railing looking out to the first floor below.
-In the large airport windows at the kiss and ride, Kente could see the lines of Magistrate and Imperial Guards holding back rioters.
-Meanwhile the first floor of the airport was transformed into a bunker: machine gun nests, patrolling troops, and sandbags.
-Hue Si Limitada APCs sat in the lobby waiting to pounce on unsuspecting protestors.
-At first Kente thought the sandbags on tarmac were merely a precaution.
-It was only now that it dawned on him it was a siege.
+They stood at the railing overlooking the first floor.
+Through the airport windows at the kiss-and-ride, Kente saw lines of magistrate and imperial guards holding back rioters.
+Below, the first floor had been transformed into a bunker: machine-gun nests, patrolling troops, sandbags.
+Hue Si Limitada APCs sat in the lobby, waiting.

 “So where are you taking me?”

-“Taking you?
-Haha.
-No, Senhor, my orders are to keep you safe, not to take you anywhere.”
-“This is unacceptable, Saito has given explicit instructions for me to be escorted to Saito Tower immediately.”
+“This is unacceptable.
+Saito has given explicit instructions for me to be escorted to Saito Tower immediately.”

 “Tsk.
 Shame.
-Well you may as well get yourself comfortable, senhor.”
+Well, you may as well get yourself comfortable, senhor.”

 He was not.